Bore water (groundwater)

 Is bore water safe to use?

-It depends – bore water can be safe to use provided it is regularly tested and testing confirms that it is safe.
+It depends – bore water can be safe to use provided it is regularly tested and testing confirms that it has no contaminant harmful to human health.

-Testing bore water, especially from shallow aquifers, is required before drinking (including washing, food preparation, cooking, making ice or watering edible plants), bathing, filling a pool, pumping through a sprinkler or topping up a rainwater tank.
+Testing bore water, especially from shallow aquifers (which are susceptible to industrial pollution), is required before drinking (including washing, food preparation, cooking, making ice or watering edible plants), bathing, filling a swimming pool, pumping through a sprinkler or topping up a rainwater tank.

 Is testing my bore water my responsibility?

-Whilst private users aren’t legally required to do so, SA Health advises residents to test bore water regularly and ensure it is safe for its intended use.
-The Australian Water Quality Centre can test your bore water (and rain water, which is not affected by this issue) – further information is available on the testing section of their website.
+While private users aren’t legally required to do so, SA Health advises residents to test bore water regularly and ensure it is safe for its intended use.

 Who can help me interpret my test results?